marcverney/mum-photo-frame/README.md

 # Mum Photo Frame

-A simple script to build an RSS 2.0 image feed for a PhotoFrame.
+A simple PHP script to build an RSS 2.0 image feed for a PhotoFrame.